intellij-rust/intellij-rust/ARCHITECTURE.md

 the top-down fashion.
 Intellij-Rust lazily resolves names by walking the PSI tree upwards from the reference.
 This allows to do resolve only in the file currently opened in the editor and its dependencies, ignoring most of the crates.
-The major chunk of resolve is handled by the `innerDeclarations` and `outerDeclarations` functions.
+The major chunk of resolve is handled by the `lexicalDeclarations`, `containingDeclarations` and `associatedDeclarations` functions.

-`innerDeclarations` takes a reference and walks the AST tree upwards, collecting all the `let` declarations, function parameters, item definitions and other "local" declarations.
+`lexicalDeclarations` takes a reference and walks the AST tree upwards, collecting all the `let` declarations, function parameters, item definitions and other "local" declarations.
 This is the function which does the work of resolving a local variable or a first component `foo` of the `foo::bar::baz` path.